-I’ve been a little crazy making popsicles this summer once I realized that I could pretty much put anything fun in to a popsicle mold.
-We love popsicles all summer long and I find that they are a great little treat to hand out to the neighborhood kids, too.
-My kids spend most evenings outside playing with friends and they usually end up at someone’s house asking for a snack.
-When they end up at my house, I’ve been handing out homemade popsicles and the kids love them!
+Making popsicles during the summer is a fantastic family activity.
+You can pretty much put anything fun in to a popsicle mold.
+They are fun to make all summer long.
+They are a great little treat to hand out to the neighborhood kids, too.
+When the kids spend most evenings outside playing with friends, they usually end up at someone’s house asking for a snack.
+When they end up at your house, hand out homemade popsicles.
+The kids love them!

-Making the pudding pops is super easy.
-You just layer the ingredients in a popsicle mold (or paper cup) anyway you want.
-I wanted the marshmallows on top so I put those in the molds first.
-Then I carefully scooped in the pudding, another layer of marshmallows followed.
-I crumbed 1 cookie in to each popsicle and finished with a layer of pudding.
-I made them after dinner one night and popped them in the freezer.
-They were ready the next morning – not that we ate them for breakfast, but I was tempted!
+To make the s’mores pudding pops layer the ingredients in a popsicle mold (or paper cup) anyway you want.
+Marshmallows on top are fun so we put those in the molds first.
+Next, add a spoonful of pudding.
+Then another layer of marshmallows followed.
+Crumble 1 cookie in to each popsicle for the next layer.
+Finish with a layer of pudding.
+Pop them in the freezer until frozen – probably at least 6-12 hours.

 - Layer ingredients as desired in to a popsicle mold.
 I used about 2 Tablespoons of pudding per popsicle and 1 crumbled vanilla wafer.